ksikka/readingblog/contents/articles/01-berkeley-db/index.md

 which justifies the decision to make Mpool is a separate module.

 #### The transaction manager: Txn

+Actaully dropping the "breadcrumbs" and following them back (and more not covered here).

 Transactions are what allow BDB support ACID.
 Full ACID transaction support is optional in BDB - you can turn it off for faster performance,